achen318/name-conjugator/README.md

-# name-conjugator
+# phrase-conjugator

-Conjugates a name based on Spanish conjugation rules.
+Conjugates a phrase based on regular Spanish conjugation rules.

 ---